Talking to your kids about money can be difficult, but it’s also one of the most important conversations you can have.

 Your children will eventually want something they can’t afford right away (a cell phone, computer, concert tickets, etc.).
 When that happens, teach them about borrowing—and paying back—money.
 Lend your children the amount they need, charging a small amount of interest, and set a date by which the loan must be repaid.
-And why not put that new cell phone to good use by transferring and tracking loan payments with SELCO’s Mobile Banking app?
+And why not put that new cell phone to good use by transferring and tracking loan payments in digital banking?

 4. Show them hard work pays off